-To verify the proper classroom placements and the appropriate training of the classroom teacher, students must have their supervising field experience teachers fill out the parts I, II, and III on the Field Experience Contract Form and sign the contract at the initial meeting.
-It is essential this form be submitted to Canvas within two weeks of receiving the field experience placement to verify that the placement fulfills state requirements.
+To verify the proper classroom placements and the appropriate training of the classroom teacher, students must have their supervising field experience teachers fill out the parts I, II, and III on the Field Experience Contract Form.
+It is essential this form be submitted to the Field Experience Coordinator immediately to verify the placement fulfills state requirements.
 Students who delay turning in this form are in jeopardy of having to repeat the field experience.